develodesign/vsf-payment-paypal/README.md

 Turn on Paypal Express and provide the API credentials using the built in Paypal module.
 Enable only Express Checkout.

-Other Paypal methods are not supportted or tested right now.
+Other Paypal methods are not supported or tested right now.

 ## Customization